-With cohort analysis, you can break the data down with context and nuance.
+Cohort analysis helps you break the data down with context and nuance.
 This allows you to find answers that can actually lead to results.
-Because, not only do you need to see when and what users do, but you also need to understand why they do it.
+Not only do you need to see when and what users do, but you also need to understand why they do it.

 Today, we go deep diving into understanding cohort analysis, why it’s important, and how you can leverage it to make data-driven decisions and solve problems.